konacurrents/SemanticMarkerESP-32/README.md

 ## License

-KSNetworking is available GNU GENERAL PUBLIC LICENSE.
+KSNetworking is available MIT PUBLIC LICENSE.
 See the LICENSE file for more info.